 Women who participated in the march carried sunflowers upon the request of the mothers of the victims of the Hogar Virgen de Asunción fire.
 The sunflowers represent the ability to turn toward the light in the darkness, and to grow closer together in order to survive.

-This is the third report from Toward Freedom’s América Feminista series.
+This is the fourth report from Toward Freedom’s América Feminista series.
 Next week we’ll have a story on women’s organizing in Ecuador.